mbostock/isoformat/README.md

 * YYYY-MM-DDTHH:MM:SSZ
 * YYYY-MM-DDTHH:MM:SS.MMMZ

-YYYY may also be represented as +YYYYYY or -YYYYYY.
+The year YYYY may also be represented as +YYYYYY or -YYYYYY.

 ### parse(*date*, *fallback*)